Estimated reading time: 7 minutes

 But how can you decide what the right job is?
 The healthcare field is pretty broad, so you have a lot of options.

-Keep reading if you want to learn a few things that you want to ask yourself before committing to a medical assistant career.
+Keep reading if you want to learn a few things you want to ask yourself before committing to a medical assistant career.

 Why Do You Want to Get Into Healthcare?